 There you go.
 That is one effective strategy to succeeding in almost anything you would like to master… total immersion.

-Before you dismiss the idea, dream or desire you may have to pursue something you have always been passionate about because you think you aren’t the right person for it…
+Before you dismiss the idea, dream, or desire you may have to pursue something you have always been passionate about because you think you aren’t the right person for it…

 Or before you decide to give up on a pursuit after only having failed to attain your goals a couple of times…

-First consider the number of years and effort you have invested in the dream, idea and pursuit with a fully aligned mind and set of habits.
+First consider the number of years and effort you have invested in the dream, idea, and pursuit with a fully aligned mind and set of habits.

 Then compare this to those that have gone before you to succeed in this field.
 What did they do that made them press on?
 What are you doing that makes you want to quit?
 What did they do when they needed to relax?
 What do you do when you need to relax?
 Who did they surround themselves with?
 Who do you surround yourself with?
 Were their lives completely aligned with their desires?
-Is your life completely aligned with that you seek most?
+Is your life completely aligned with what you seek most?

 These kinds of questions are important.
 They help you get to know yourself as far as your dreams are concerned.
-More specifically, your willingness to transform yourself into the kind of person that realizes their dream.
+More specifically, your willingness to transform yourself into the kind of person that realizes your dream.
 Because only when you know and understand yourself, can you begin to understand what you need to do to align yourself to that which you desire.

 I hope this idea makes sense to you.
 If you begin to explore it, I have a strong feeling you will end up realizing what I came to realize about us.